 (i) Operating lease commitments relate to office premises.
-The office lease for 34 High St Hastings expires on 31 August 2015, with two options for two years.
+The office lease for 34 High St Hastings expires on 31 August 2015, and will be terminated on this date.
 The office lease for 32 High St Hastings expires on 30 April 2018, with two options for two years.